 THE VILLANOVA PROGRAM AT SCI PHOENIX

-The Villanova Program at SCI Phoenix—formerly the Graterford Program—is one of the oldest, continuously running degree-granting prison education programs in the United States.
-Established in 1972, the program seeks to offer incarcerated people the opportunity to obtain a college degree—teaching the same critical thinking, life-long learning and moral reflection skills that are hallmarks of a traditional, on-campus Villanova education.
+The Villanova Program at State Correctional Institution – Phoenix (SCI Phoenix) is one of the oldest continuously running degree-granting prison education programs in the United States.
+Eligible individuals have a chance to attain a Bachelor of Arts in Liberal Studies, gaining the same critical thinking, life-long learning and moral reflection skills that are hallmarks of a traditional, on-campus Villanova education.